External Data Security

 This catches .. traversal and symlinks in any path component (not just the final one).

-Layer 3: O_NOFOLLOW on File Open (Python only)
+Layer 3: Secure File Open with Post-Open Verification

 Protected Entry Points